exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 ## Answer: How

-This is the simplest part: This is fully automated, you do not have to change any system settings or queries -- unless your setup exceeds one of the *Limitations* below.
+This is the simplest part: This is fully automated, you do not have to change any system settings or queries -- unless your setup exceeds one of the *Limitations* shown below.

 ## Answer: Why